Amarantine-xiv/Amas-FF14-Combat-Sim/README.md

 5) resimming a a fight with a new gearset (assuming same gcd) or different shorter kill time to provide a more gear/kill time independent measure of performance, and
 6) bis/rotation solver.

+**If you have feedback on the sim or want to see some example results/rotations, please see [this spreadsheet](https://docs.google.com/spreadsheets/d/1O0ZdJyjMhUAC7YtkyvXPTSNtSAyOFnzm3MBGHTln914/edit?usp=sharing).**

 # Example Simulator Inputs and Outputs

 Here is an example of the simulator's output of the WAR opener (with raid buffs- see below for actual raid buffs and timings):